Istrian Food Experiences Not To Be Missed

 Istrian Food in Istria Croatia Travel Blog - 1

 I can vouch for two places that make this with REAL wild asparagus.
-So good, you can see the pieces of asparagus inside the soup.
+It’s so good; you can see the pieces of asparagus inside the soup.

 Istrian Food from Istria Travel Blog - 1